 We are also grateful to the many citizens, community groups and emergency workers who provide photos to help make East County Magazine the most comprehensive media start-up in San Diego’s eastern region.
 In addition, we thank our talented webmaster, Mike Tentor at DiegoNet, as well as our many subscribers, donors, and community sponsors.
 Finally, we extend our heartfelt gratitude to Grossmont Healthcare District for helping to underwrite our East County Wildfire & Emergency Alert Service.

 Many people are not aware that during a wildfire, phone lines and cell phone towers may burn down, but e-mail service may continue to be available.
 Our founder, Miriam Raftery, wrote a grant to establish ECM after receiving e-mails in the middle of the night from panic-stricken backcountry residents who had lost phone service during the Harris Fire and needed information on safe evacuation routes.

 Donations of all amounts are welcome!
 Just click the donate button at the top of our site and be sure to check off the East County Magazine option on our publisher, Heartland Foundation's list of options.
-Join the East County Club with a quarterly pledge of $25 or more ($100 a year) to receive a free "Best of East County Cookbook" (to be published soon) and discounts on East County Magazine events.
+Join the East County Club with a quarterly pledge of $25 or more ($100 a year) or a monthly pledge of $10 or more to become a member of our Editor's Club and receive discounts on East County Magazine events.

 With your help, we recently launched community sections dedicated to each of the major regions and cities in East County.
 We need additional funds for reporting to cover the many public meetings, as donations are not enough to be at every meeting in the many comunities we cover.

 You can help by making a donation or sustaining pledge to support our community reporting.
 To donate online or via check, click here.

 We also need community volunteers, interns, and citizen journalists.
 Contact firstname.lastname@example.org if you would like to “be the media!”